Cemoro Lawang – the village in the shades of Bromo Volcano in Indonesia.

 Cemoro Lawang Village.

-Cemoro Lawang is a small village located in the Bromo Tengger Semeru National Park in East Java (Indonesia).
+Cemoro Lawang is a small village located in the Bromo Tengger Semeru National Park in East Java (Indonesia), that serves as the perfect gateway to the majestic Bromo Volcano.

-For majority of travelers Cemoro Lawang is a base for hiking Bromo Crater and Mount Penanjakan (incredible viewing point).
+For the majority of travelers Cemoro Lawang is a base for hiking Bromo Crater and Mount Penanjakan (an incredible viewing point).

 The village is situated on the edge of the massive Tengger Caldera, with spectacular views of Mount Bromo and Mount Semeru, which are all part of the complex volcanic landscape in the region.